Most People Don't Expect AI to Benefit Them. What Can We Do About That?

 As mentioned above, while 76% of AI experts believe AI will benefit them personally, only 24% of the general public shares this optimism (Pew Research Center, 2025).
 This gap extends beyond individual benefit.
 73% of experts think AI will positively impact how people (other than themselves) do their jobs, compared to just 23% of average adults (Pew Research Center, 2025).
 Gender differences compound the divide, with men nearly twice as likely as women to expect AI to have a net-positive impact on society over the next 20 years (Pew Research Center, 2025).

 "I think a big piece of it is just knowledge of what AI even is," one participant observed, noting that most public-facing AI takes the form of chatbots and generative tools—"none of it is the AI that I trust."
-This disconnect between the AI systems many experts work with (in particular, specialized, narrow applications like AlphaFold) and what the public encounters (often broad, anthropomorphized chatbots) creates fundamentally different reference points for evaluation.
+This disconnect between the AI systems many experts work with (in particular, specialized, narrow applications like AlphaFold) and what the public encounters (often broad, anthropomorphized chatbots) creates fundamentally different reference points for evaluating potential benefits.

 But knowledge gaps don't fully explain the divide.
 As another participant astutely noted, "AI experts kind of have to think that it's good... otherwise why am I working in this space?"
 This self-selection bias means those closest to the technology are inherently predisposed to see its benefits, while also having greater visibility into positive applications that may be invisible to the public.